 (March 25, 2025)The C3 Subcommittee presented an update to NAIC’s Life RBC (E) Working Group on its work on C3 alignment with the other RBC c-factors.

-(March 25, 2025)The Academy’s Health Practice Council released a summary of findings from a new SOA Research Institute report, The ACA@15 – Tracking Prior and Emerging Results since its Inception, and discussed the policy implications of those findings.
+(March 25, 2025)The Health Practice Council (HPC) released a summary of findings from a new Society of Actuaries (SOA) Research Institute report, The ACA @ 15 – Tracking Prior and Emerging Results since its Inception, that discusses the policy implications of those findings.

 (March 14, 2025)Vice presidents of the Academy’s Casualty Practice Council, Health Practice Council, Life Practice Council, and Risk Management and Financial Reporting Council provided comments to the NAIC’s newly established Risk-Based Capital (RBC) Model Governance (EX) Task Force on the task force’s 2025 goals and proposed charges.